windkh/node-red-contrib-telegrambot/README.md

 - new_chat_title - content is the new chat title
 - new_chat_photo - content is the file_id (see photo)
 - new_chat_members - content is an array of new chat members
-- left_chat_member - content is an object decribing the chat member that left
+- left_chat_member - content is an object describing the chat member that left
 - delete_chat_photo - content is true
 - pinned_message - content is the pinned message object
 - channel_chat_created -